Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 We already mentioned that you will need warm clothes for your trip – Amsterdam December weather can be chilly!
 However, there are a few more things you will want to pack in your backpack or suitcase

-We recommend investing a real travel camera – like a Canon Rebel DSLR camera – that is easy to use and takes high quality photographs.
+We recommend investing a real travel camera – like a Canon Rebel DSLR – that is easy to use and takes high quality photographs.

-Travel Planner
+Amsterdam Travel Planner

 Travel Planner Printables by JetSettingFools.com

-Travel Insurance
+Amsterdam Travel Insurance

-Travel insurance can help protect your trip when things go wrong – like the airline losing your luggage or getting sick while traveling abroad.
+Travel insurance may help protect your trip when things go wrong – like the airline losing your luggage or getting sick while traveling abroad.
 Check the affordable rates and robust coverage with World Nomads

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com